ImanuelRomuty/Skeleton/README.md

 # Skeleton

-Hello, this project exists because I'm bored
+Hello, this project exists because I'm bored, BTW SKELETON FOR NUEL PLAYGROUND

 ## I use :